The Power of Your Brain: Why Your Thoughts May Be Sabotaging You

 As we previously touched on, our beliefs are often created at a young age from what we have experienced.
 All of our beliefs are integral to achieving success.
 With these beliefs we create our own “belief system.”
 Therefore our beliefs become our destiny.

 According to personal development coach, David Bayer, our beliefs are in fact decisions.
 These decisions are either working for or against us.
 It is our responsibility to make new decisions that help to create a new psycho-cybernetic loop that we play.
 By taking one small step at a time, we are changing our thoughts and beliefs by replacing them with small victories.
 As mentioned, concrete goal setting is important.
 While you are creating your goals, pay attention to any negative self-thoughts as soon as they come to mind.

 Creating your goal plan is extremely important.
-Here are the five steps that you should remember when working to accomplish your goals.
+Here are the seven steps that you should remember when working to accomplish your goals.

-- Have faith in yourself and your plan – It is difficult to do just about anything without faith.
+It is difficult to do just about anything without faith.
 Faith is necessary for making it through various trials and tribulations.
-Having a strong support group and team can help to erase or minimize the negative “loop” we build, which often sabotages our plans.
+Having a strong support group and team can help to erase or minimize the negative thoughts we might, which often sabotages our plans.

 Learn More & Improve